Your Guide To Chinnar Wildlife Sanctuary In 2025

 Spot wildlife

-Chinnar Wildlife Sanctuary welcomes visitors daily from 8:00 AM to 5:00 PM.
-Indian nationals can enter by paying an entry fee of INR 10 for adults and INR 5 for children.
+It welcomes visitors daily from 8:00 am to 5:00 pm.
+Chinnar Wildlife Sanctuary tickets for Indian nationals start from INR 10 for adults and INR 5 for children.
 Foreign nationals are required to pay INR 100 for entry.
-This sanctuary in Kerala offers a diverse range of flora and fauna, making it a popular destination for nature enthusiasts and wildlife photographers.
+This sanctuary in Kerala offers diverse flora and fauna, making it a popular destination for nature enthusiasts and wildlife photographers.
+Additionally, Chinnar Wildlife Sanctuary jeep safari cost starts from INR 2000.
+Passing through lush forests with a range of wildlife, you can have adrenaline-fueled experiences while encountering wildlife.
+The feeling of witnessing something unknown,anytime really takes one’s mind off.

 Beautiful deer at the Chinnar Wildlife Sanctuary